 How to Remotely Execute SharePoint PowerShell Cmdlets?

 PowerShell allows us to run cmdlets remotely from client machines.
-We can run SharePoint 2010 cmdlets on the SharePoint Server, remotely connecting from client machines by following these two steps:
+We can run SharePoint cmdlets on the SharePoint Server, remotely connecting from client machines, by following these two steps:

-To execute SharePoint PowerShell remotely, you have to enable PowerShell Remoting on the server first!
+To execute SharePoint PowerShell remotely, you must first enable PowerShell Remoting on the server!
 By default, PowerShell Remoting is disabled.
 Log-On to the server you want to access remotely, enable remote PowerShell for running SharePoint 2010 cmdlets

 Enable-PSRemoting